 - We were able to register 270,000 voters through our registration tools and our fundraising partnership with Register2Vote to send registration forms to unregistered voters.
 A state like Georgia could come down to 10,000 votes.
 We weren’t kidding when we said we were fighting for every last vote.

 We didn’t win everything we had hoped for, and there are some big battles left to come.
-We’ll soon be turning our attention to the runoffs in Georgia that will determine if Joe Biden and Kamala Harris will have a Senate that will work with them.
 In 2021, we need to be willing to fight every day for the issues that matter most to us.

 But for now, take a breath.
 Take a nap.
 Get some fresh air.
 Be proud of what you did, celebrate what we accomplished together, and remember that a better world is always possible.